kiurem66/RedditNoBot/README.md

 EN:

 To install the bot, clone or download the repository and use the [Makefile](https://github.com/kiurem66/RedditNoBot/blob/main/Makefile).
 To use the makefile, run `sudo make install` or as root `make install`.
 The installation folder of the bot is `/opt/SabakuNoBot`, you can change it by changing, the BASE variable inside Makefile.
 You can delete everything via `sudo make clean` or running as root `make clean`, or deleting the installation folder manualy.
 For help use `make help`.
 **DISCLAIMER**: You need to run `make install`  with root permission otherwise it won't work.

-The [BotReddit.py](https://github.com/kiurem66/RedditNoBot/blob/main/BotReddit.py) file contains it's used to run the functions written in the modules.
+The [BotReddit.py](https://github.com/kiurem66/RedditNoBot/blob/main/BotReddit.py) file it's used to run the functions written in the modules.
 The idea is to get comands as input and execute specific scripts.
 The [streamon.sh](https://github.com/kiurem66/RedditNoBot/blob/main/streamon.sh) and [streamoff.sh](https://github.com/kiurem66/RedditNoBot/blob/main/streamoff.sh) files are used with cron to monitor the online/offline status of the target streamer.

 ---